Divorce Lawyers in Scotland

 In any separation or divorce, the division of finances can be a complicated and difficult task.
 This may be due to there being several assets or debts/liabilities owned jointly, or in your sole names which will require to be untangled and divided on divorce or dissolution.
 We will help you to work through the complex legalities of these matters to make the process as smooth as possible.
 Our team of divorce and separation lawyers, based throughout Scotland with offices in Glasgow, Edinburgh, Inverness and Highlands and Shetland.

-For more information on our divorce and separation services in Scotland, please phone our Family Law Team fo a initial discussion on:
+For more information on our divorce and separation services in Scotland, please phone call our accredited Family Law specialists for free or complete our simple online form, for an initial discussion or to request a callback.

 A divorce is the legal termination or end of a marriage otherwise than by death by the granting of a Decree of Divorce.
 Dissolution is the term given to describe the legal termination of a Civil Partnership.
 A divorce or dissolution will be granted by the Sheriff Court or the Court of Session.